Meet Our Board Members

 to the Governor's Office ATTN: Boards & Commissions.

-J. Boyer is currently self-employed as a consultant specializing
+J. Boyer is currently employed as a manager with the Institute for

-includes over 35 years of work in the areas of administration, strategic
+years of work in the areas of administration, strategic planning,

-planning, policy and program development, staff supervision and
+policy and program development, staff supervision and training,

-training, marketing, and community collaboration.
-She has worked
+marketing, and community collaboration.
+She has worked in a consulting

-in a consulting role with a broad sector of community leaders, including
+role with a broad sector of community leaders, including government

-government officials, business and industry, schools, courts, churches,
+officials, business and industry, schools, courts, churches, and

-and community groups.
-Ms. Boyer received the Director's Award in
+community groups.
+Ms. Boyer received the Director's Award in 2009

-2009 from the U.S. Dept. of Justice Community Capacity Development
+from the U.S. Dept. of Justice Community Capacity Development Office

-Her recent work has focused on developing comprehensive strategies
+for her work focused on developing comprehensive strategies for

-for the prevention, intervention, and suppression of illicit drugs
+the prevention, intervention, and suppression of illicit drugs and

 Boyer received her Master of Science in Social Administration degree